Build

 m otatools-package

-Generate a signed release build with the release.sh script:
+Generate a signed release build with the generate-release.sh script:

 See the install page for information on how to use the factory images.
 See the usage guide section on sideloading updates for information on how to use the update packages.